8base/old-documentation/getting-started/quick-start.md

 ✔ Select workspace for current project › Default Workspace
 ```

 Once configured, a `.workspace.json` file gets added to the directory which conatains the selected workspace's ID.
-More indepth documentation can be found on Custom Functions [here](https://docs.8base.com/8base-console/custom-functions).
-However, feel free to poke around the files marked with an astrix(*) below before deploying the dummy function.
+Feel free to poke around the files marked with an astrix(*) below before deploying the dummy function.

 ```sh
 server